 Then I heard a holy one speaking, and another holy one said to that particular one who was speaking.
 Daniel did not know the names of these two holy angels, but saw only that one was speaking to the other.

 How long will the vision about the regular sacrifice apply.
-How long shall the daily sacrifice (tamid), that is offered morning and evening, be suspended or trampled?
-The “daily” (tamid) sacrifice in the Hebrew sanctuary was a whole sweet-savor burnt offering which began each evening (‘ereb) and again began each morning (boqer) of the year, including on the Day of Atonement.
+How long shall the daily sacrifice (tamid), that is offered morning and evening, be suspended or trampled by the little horn?

 While the transgression causes horror so as to allow both the holy place and the host to be trampled.
 That is, how long will the vision about the daily sacrifice (offered morning and evening) being suspended continue while the act of iniquity (transgression) by Antiochus continues to cause such horror and desolation in the holy place (this is the entire sanctuary, not just the Most Holy place) and the trampling (persecution) of the host (Jews).
 The height of horror and desolation happened when Antiochus Epiphanes profaned the entire temple of God by offering sacrifices to idols upon the holy altar of God.

 Daniel did not ask this question; he heard the holy ones speaking together and one of them asked this question.
 They wanted to know how long the sacrifices (tamid) would be suspended and how long the entire sanctuary would be desecrated, and the host (Jews) trampled?
-The next verse should answer this question, “how long”.
+Expect the next verse to answer this question, “how long”.

 He said to me, for 2,300 evenings and mornings; then the holy place will be properly restored (Daniel 8:14).

 He said to me, for 2,300 evenings and mornings.
-How long?
-2,300 evening and morning sacrifices would be suspended while the entire sanctuary was profaned.
+Verse 14 is the answer to the question in verse 13.
+How long the entire sanctuary would be desecrated?
+The answer is 2,300 evening and morning sacrifices would be suspended while the entire sanctuary was profaned.
 The Hebrew word for evening and mornings is ‘ereb-boqer’.
-It is not the usual Hebrew word, yom for day, that is used here.
+It is not the usual Hebrew word day (yom) that is used here.